- 4 Minutes to read

 Configure PostgreSQL for Rivery

 Before integrating PostgreSQL with Rivery, certain configuration steps need to be followed.
-Please note that the instructions provided here are for standard extraction.
-If log-based extraction is required, please refer to the specific configuration documentation.
+Please note that the instructions provided here are for Standard extraction.
+If Change Data Capture extraction is required, please refer to the specific configuration documentation.

 Create a User for Rivery